dilyn-corner/KISS-kde/README.md

 The dreaded(?) question.

-Based on my current knowledge of KDE, `dbus` is required by a litany of programs.
-Many which don't explicitly require `dbus` will nontheless build against it if it is available.
-The hard part, however, is not the framework.
-Instead, it is for launching KDE itself.
+The trouble with evading `dbus` is not with building KDE.

+It's with launching it.

 If you attempt to `startx startplasma-x11`, you will probably be met with an error message about `dbus`.
-You see, KDE requires something like `polkit`, `elogind`, etc. to start.
-Indeed even with `wayland` this is the case.
-Additionally, `dbus` is used by integral parts of the system to do...
-Most things.
-Which is why KDE tries so hard to ensure it is running before it is launched.
+KDE tries *very* hard to have a running `dbus` session to latch onto.
+So much so that it shits itself it one isn't running.
+It'll print an error if you try to just launch plasma, it'll hang at a black screen if you attempt to launch `kwin` via `xinit`, etc.

 Which would seem to make `dbus` a hard dependency for KDE.

+KDE will probably build fine with a stub library.
+The hard part would probably be getting `dbus-launch` to execute meaningfully with a stub library.
-Unless we can find a way around this (and I am certainly not the one to do it!), `dbus` is required.
+Unless we can find a way around this, `dbus` is required.
 I have no real problems with this.
 If you take umbridge with this hard fact, perhaps reflect on why you want KDE in the first place?

+## polkit, PAM, logind

+You'll notice in many distros that there are many versions of, for instance, polkit swimming around.
+I don't want to maintain a bunch of polkit versions for different login managers and greeters.
+In fact, I want as minimal maintenance as possible.
+But I also want to maximize choice.
+There's no *good* reason to assume a user wants `linux-pam` over `shadow`.
+There's no good reason to assume anything about what the user wants!
+But this minimalism should decrease function as much as possible.
+I don't want to punish users for wanting to install these programs.
+I definitely don't to force anyone to do the reading I did either!

+For the user who is disinterested or unconcerned with `linux-pam`, `polkit`, `elogind`, etc., they are required to do nothing.
+Not only is this in line with KISS' goals as a project, but it also doesn't require users to do large amounts of research to do what should be routine maintenance or security management.
+If a user wants to install `polkit` or, maximally, `elogind`, only a few packages must be built prior to building `plasma-desktop`.

 ### qt